kmfd/9TVs/README.md

 Log = This will output at the bottom of the page each URL currently playing on the grid followed by a link that will autoload them to save or share a grid.

+* Note that you can also drag-and-drop URLs or filepaths onto the text boxes below each video, and it will add the link to the playlist and play it on the grid you dropped it under.

 # Additional notes